-For most Shopify store owners, you’ve probably at some point or another thought about expanding your reach and selling internationally.
+As a Shopify store owner, you’ve probably at some point or another thought about expanding your reach and selling internationally.
 After all, it’s guaranteed to help you sell more.
-Perhaps you’ve already started that journey by offering international shipping?
+Perhaps you’ve even already started that journey by offering international shipping?

-But, when it comes to localizing your offering to different countries all over the world, one thing’s for certain, if the buyer can’t purchase in their own language then you’ll likely kiss that sale goodbye.
+But, when it comes to localizing your offering to different countries all over the world, one thing’s for certain: if the buyer can’t purchase in their own language then you’ll likely kiss that sale goodbye.
 There’s no point offering your products in other markets if your conversion rate is abysmal!

-Whilst it’s easy to be complacent and presume that just because the majority of the internet is English speaking that this “global” language will suffice, things get a little more complicated when you read stats from Google.
+Whilst it’s easy to be complacent and presume that – just because the majority of the internet is English speaking – this “global” language will suffice, things get a little more complicated when you actually read stats from major search engines.

-In fact, the majority of online searches are conducted in languages other than English…And, when we say the majority of the Internet is English speaking, it makes up just 25%.
+In fact, the majority of online searches are conducted in languages other than English…and actually English-speaking users make up just 25% of the Internet.

-So, why should you be concerned about online searches being conducted in other languages?
-Simply put, if your Shopify store isn’t in the language your potential customer is searching in, you won’t appear in search results…which means they won’t find you!
+So, why should you be concerned about searches being conducted in other languages?
+Simply put, if your online store isn’t in the language your potential customer is searching in, you won’t appear in search results…which means they won’t find you!

-In this quick article, we’ll take a look at how you can quickly and easily translate the whole of your Shopify store in minutes with Weglot and how this Shopify translation solution takes the hassle out of creating a multilingual store.
+In this quick article, we’ll take a look at how you can quickly and easily translate the whole of your Shopify store in minutes using Weglot, and how this Shopify translation solution takes the hassle out of creating a multilingual store.

-Shopify does not offer its own native solution to make your store multilingual, but there are a few different options available when it comes to adding languages to your store.
+Shopify does not offer its own native solution to make your store multilingual, but there are several options available when it comes to adding different languages to your store.

-And, we haven’t even discussed how you’d actually translate this new website – you’ll still need to provide the translations for all the content and products you have on your Shopify store.
+And that doesn’t even solve the problem how you’d actually translate this new website – you’ll still need to provide the translations for all the content and products you have on your Shopify store.

-A misconception when creating a multilingual Shopify store is that you’ll need to pick a theme that’s multilingual ready and one that has a language switcher already included.
+A misconception when creating a multilingual Shopify store is that you’ll just need to pick a theme that’s multilingual-ready, and has a language switcher already included.

 This is actually not correct.
-It might look like a good idea at first, but many of these themes are quite basic in their functionality and some only allow you to translate the text and not the checkout or any system messages.
+It might look like a good idea at first, but many of these themes are quite basic in their functionality, and some only allow you to translate your shop content, and not the checkout or any system messages.

-Whilst it’s possible to use a multilingual theme, the manual drawbacks it poses can be quite problematic.
-It’s even more true for those that have already created a store and now have to change templates.
+Whilst it’s possible to use a multilingual Shopify theme, the manual drawbacks it poses can be quite problematic – and that’s even more true for those that have already created a store and now have to change templates.

-The easiest and most complete way to translate your Shopify store is to use a multilingual app.
+The easiest and most complete way to translate your Shopify store is to use a multi-language translation app.
 You won’t need to duplicate your Shopify store and you won’t need a multilingual theme either.

 Adding multiple languages to your store using an app such as Weglot is simple.
 With Weglot, you can add literally hundreds of languages to your store in minutes.
 It not only takes care of detecting and automatically translating the whole of your Shopify site (including checkout and email notifications), but it also handles the multilingual SEO of your newly translated store.